 Generally, an external hard drive will be detectable and recognizable after being attached to your Mac, making it easy to copy files from your Mac to the external hard drive.
 But sometimes, transferring files from your Mac to an external hard drive may not work.

 What do you do when you can’t copy files from a Mac to an external hard drive?
-In this article, we will elaborate on some possible reasons why this might happen and several fixes that you can try to get your files transferred.
+In this article, we will elaborate on some possible reasons why this might happen and several troubleshooting solutions that you can try to get your files transferred.